 The cake is moderately sweet and slightly sour, courtesy of the rhubarb.
 It’s full of flavor, and it keeps plenty of Estonians coming back for more than one slice.

 And last, but certainly not least, we come to küpsetatud õunad.
 Popular in many cuisines, this simple baked apple dessert has been prepared in households across Estonia for generations.

 First, juicy and delicious apples are cored and hollowed.
 Once the apples have been prepared, a mixture of sugar and cinnamon is whipped up in a bowl.

 Once the mixture is ready, the apples are placed on a baking tray.
 They are filled with the sugar and cinnamon mixture, along with butter.

-Once baked, küpsetatud õunad is served with a dollop of fresh ice cream, or covered in custard.
-Utterly delicious, and an Estonian dessert you simply have to try.
+Once baked, küpsetatud õunad is served with a dollop of fresh ice cream or covered in custard.
+Utterly delicious, and a dessert you simply have to try.